ari-gaskins/CodeWars/README.md

 # Code Wars Challenges
-This repositority is meant to hold any attempts or completions of challenges from [CodeWars](www.codewars.com)
+This repositority is meant to hold any attempts or completions of challenges from <a href='www.codewars.com' target='_blank'>CodeWars</a>.